Patriot Front: 2026

+On January 23, members of Patriot Front were reported to have attended and demonstrated at the annual March for Life near the National Mall in Washington, D.C.
+Their presence prompted counter-protests from other demonstrators, who accused the group of espousing neo-Nazi ideology.

+On March 8, members of the Patriot Front made two appearances in Sheboygan, Wisconsin, and Manitowoc, Wisconsin.
+Later, on March 12, 2026, a counter protest occurred at Shipbuilders Park in Manitowoc in protest of the earlier presence of the Patriot Front.

+On July 4, during the United States' 250th Independence Day, hundreds of Patriot Front members marched in Washington, D.C., chanting "Reclaim America."

 Leaked online chats

 On January 21, 2022, Unicorn Riot, a left-wing nonprofit media organization, published more than 400 gigabytes of leaked audio files, chat logs, documents, photographs and videos from Patriot Front's chat server.
 The leak revealed the group's efforts to recruit new members and increase its public profile through private communications on Rocket.Chat, an open-source messaging platform.

 The chat logs showed the group struggled to expand membership, often reprimanding members for not meeting fitness and participation requirements, according to The Guardian.
 In a conversation with Patriot Front "lieutenants" on December 14, 2021, Rousseau wrote, "We are absolutely desperate for new people.
 We've been in the 220's to 230's membership rut for nearly a full year."

 The communications revealed the group attempted to inflate its membership numbers and importance; outlined plans to spread misinformation about public events on social media sites, such as Twitter, Reddit and 4chan, and send deceptive news tips to journalists at traditional media outlets; and detailed notes of interviews with potential members.
 The leak also included media showing members training, vandalizing, and demonstrating; Rousseau at a 2021 American Renaissance conference; and Patriot Front's guides to behavior.

 In August 2023, five Patriot Front affiliated individuals filed a lawsuit against an alleged member of the Puget Sound John Brown Gun Club for the infiltration, demanding punitive damages and claiming the disclosure of their identities cost them their jobs.